-Sagarmatha National Park is home of the highest peak in the world Mt.
+Sagarmatha National Park is home to the highest peak in the world Mt.
 Everest (8,848 m).
-The area was declared as national park in 1976.
-The park which also has several other peaks.
+The area was declared a national park in 1976.
+The park also has several other peaks.
 They are above 6,000 m.
 It was established as a World Heritage Site in 1979.

 Endangered species may be seen by a lucky few visitors.
-It include snow leopard, red panda, and two varieties of dazzling pheasants – the crimson-horned and the impeyan, Nepal’s national bird.
+It includes snow leopard, red panda, and two varieties of dazzling pheasants – the crimson-horned and The Himalayan monal (Lophophorus Impejanus) also known as the Impeyan, Nepal’s national bird.
 Smaller animals like marmots, pikas and martens are also found here.

 The region ranges in altitude from less than 2,000 m above sea level at Jiri to the high peaks of the Himalaya at over 8,000 m.
-Hence the flora and fauna is diverse with dense forest of pine, oak and the flowering rhododendrons up to 4,000 m.
-The latter are one reason to make a trip to Nepal in the spring when the hills between 2,000 m and 3,500 m are a riot of colors.
+Hence the flora and fauna are diverse with a dense forest of pine, oak and the flowering rhododendrons up to 4,000 m.

 The best time to visit the park is during the autumn months of October-November and from March-May in summer.

 How to reach Sagarmatha National Park?

 Namche is the only gateway to Sagarmatha National Park but Namche is very remote and difficult to reach.
 Namche is in the Khumbu region which has no roads.
 The most common way of getting to the park is to fly to Lukla from Kathmandu (25 min flight), and then trek onwards for 2 days.

 Most travelers fly from Kathmandu to Lukla and trek to Namche Bazaar from there.
 However, some travelers directly reach Namche Bazaar by helicopter.
 And some choose by bus and then trek to Namche.

 Duration: 30-minute flight and 2 days of trekking